statamic/v2-docs/content/collections/docs/installing.md

 <h3 id="valet">Mac: Laravel Valet <span class="bg-pink py-px px-1 rounded text-sm uppercase text-white">Our Favorite!</span></h3>

 [Laravel Valet][valet] is a development environment for Mac minimalists.
 No Vagrant, No Apache, No Nginx, No need to manually edit hosts file.
 It simply maps all the subdirectories in a "web" directory (such as `~/Sites`) to `.test` or `.localhost` domains.
 You can even share your sites publicly using local tunnels with a single command.
 We use it ourselves and it's brilliant.
+It is also [available for Linux](https://cpriego.github.io/valet-linux/)

 > Valet only supports running in web root out of the box, but if you need to run in a subdirectory you should check out the LionsMouth [Valet Driver][valet-driver]